InitWare/CGrpFS/README.md

 interface because it's based on path strings; the archictecture of CGrpFS more readily fits the lower-level inode-based interface.
-Path lookup would also become simpler since there would be one lookup request for each component of the path.
+Path lookup would also become simpler since there would be one lookup request for each component of the path; currently it has ugly special-cases for e.g. `mkdir`.

 OOM resilience could be improved in line with the notes in the Architecture section above.

-Release agent support needs to be implemented.
+Release agent support should be implemented for compatibility, though it's not a reliable mechanism.

-The CGroups 2.0 `cgroup.notify` file, which may be polled e.g. to provide notification of CGroup becoming or ceasing to be empty, could be implemented.

 FreeBSD provides hierarchical resource control via the `rctl` system.
 It's not clear whether this usefully maps to CGroups semantics, but it certainly is